Add the perfect amount of spooky to your Halloween decor with these DIY Potion Bottles.

 - A mug with about half of a cup of water and a coffee pod (to color and age labels)

 Start by gathering up small glass bottles and jars.
-Remove any labels and spritz your bottles with water (see video above for technique).
-Then spray paint with Rust-Oleum Mirror Effect spray paint.
+Remove existing labels and clean the outside with glass cleaner.

 Next, print out the labels (link to the Free Potion Bottle Labels in the Supply list above).
 Print them larger or smaller depending on what works best with your bottles.

-Rip the labels by hand to give them a rough edge.
-See the video above for a better look at this process.
+Rip the labels by hand to give them a worn, deckled edge look.

 ++++++++